Eclipse openDuT

 Setup via CLEO command (recommended)

-A setup string can be retrieved from LEA and used with the following command.
+A Setup-String can be retrieved from LEA and used with the following command.
+The command will prompt you for the Setup-String after you run it.

 The persistent flag is optional.
 Without the flag, the needed environment variables will be printed out to the terminal.